How to judge a rune book:

 If you dare to explore the more advanced realms of Rune-practices and their mystical side, you can check out the following classic books on the Armanen runes and their associated modern disciplines (like Stadhagaldr, i.e. "rune-yoga") by German rune-masters (translation quality can vary).
-Being a reconstructed magickal system, these books contain some clearly modern rituals and practices, but are nevertheless culturally grounded in Eddic Lore and old Germanic traditions and archetypes:
+Being a reconstructed magickal system, these books contain some modern rituals and practices, but these are nevertheless still culturally grounded in Germanic Lore and Indo-European traditions and archetypes:

 Siegfried Adolf Kummer.
 Rune-Magic.
 Translation by Edred Thorsson.
-Runa-Raven press. (this PDF version of the translation appears to be spammed with some random bits of Theosophical and other unrelated occult books but these bits are all in bordered boxes.
+Runa-Raven press.
+(Warning: this PDF version of the translation appears to be spammed with some random bits of Theosophical and other unrelated occult books but these bits are all in bordered boxes.
 For the un-tampered original German text, click here.)

 Siegfried Adolf Kummer.
 Heilige Runenmacht (Holy Rune-Might).
 Original German text.
 Modern reprint.